-Fig. 7.
-Equivalent frame idealization [35].
+Figure 7.
+Equivalent frame idealisation [35].

-This idealization derives from the observation of the damage caused by an earthquake, in relation to the concentration of diagonal cracks in these elements and the absence of cracking or damage mechanisms in the rigid nodes (Figure 8).
-In fact, it is assumed that in the rigid nodes the strains remain in the elastic field allowing their contribution to be neglected in the evaluation of the seismic behaviour of the building [42], [43].
+This idealisation derives from the observation of the damage caused by an earthquake in relation to the concentration of diagonal cracks in these elements and the absence of cracking or damage mechanisms in the rigid nodes (Figure 8).
+In fact, it is assumed that in the rigid nodes, the strains remain in the elastic field, which can result in their contribution being neglected in the evaluation of the seismic behaviour of the building [42], [43].